electronicayciencia/EasyMCP2221/docs/source/index.rst

 Disclaimer
 ----------

-I am not related to Microchip Inc in any way.
+I am not related to Microchip Inc. in any way.
 This library is unofficial and for personal use only.

 Some examples in this documentation show bare connections from your USB port to a breadboard.
 Most USB port controllers are protected against short-circuit between power and/or data lines, but some are not.
 I am not responsible for any damage you may cause to your computer.
 To be safe, always use an isolated powered USB hub for experimentation.